-The 3-year project will include the transfer of all frozen tissue vials to stainless steel boxes with polypropylene cell dividers.
-This process of transferring tissues to new boxes and installation in the LN freezers will be time and labor intensive, but will allow for confirmation and updating of the GRC's existing inventory of the tissue collection, as well as the upgrading of some vials with new label stock and barcodes (as needed).
-Dr. Caleb Phillips (Curator of the GRC) is incorporating the best museum practices in tissue archival and database methodologies as this transition takes place.
+The 3-year project included the transfer of nearly all frozen tissue vials to stainless steel boxes with polypropylene cell dividers.
+The process of transferring tissues to new boxes and installation in the LN freezers was time and labor intensive, but it allowed for confirmation and updating of the GRC's existing inventory of the tissue collection, as well as the upgrading of some vials with new label stock and barcodes (as needed).
+Dr. Caleb Phillips (Curator of the GRC) oversaw the project and ensured that the NSRL was incorporating the best museum practices in tissue archival and database methodologies as the transition took place.

-Other outcomes of this project will include: expanded storage capacity of the GRC, allowing for growth of the collection; annotation of the NSRL public database with genetic sequence database numbers; annotation of the NSRL's internal database to indicate samples obtained from virus-positive vouchers and designation of those samples with color-coded labels; labeling of symbiotype and holotype genetic samples with color-coded labels; education and training of graduate and undergraduate students in collection management practices; a public exhibit highlighting the significance of genetic resource collections to science and society; outreach materials for high school educators; testing of cryolabels and other archival supplies; and reduced energy consumption by the transition to a green technology.
+Other outcomes of this project included: expanded storage capacity of the GRC, allowing for growth of the collection; annotation of the NSRL public database with genetic sequence database numbers; annotation of the NSRL's internal database to indicate samples obtained from virus-positive vouchers and designation of those samples with color-coded labels; labeling of symbiotype and holotype genetic samples with color-coded labels; education and training of graduate and undergraduate students in collection management practices; a public exhibit highlighting the significance of genetic resource collections to science and society; testing of cryolabels and other archival supplies; and reduced energy consumption by the transition to a green technology.

-January 2016: Five Taylor-WhartonTM LABS freezers, supplied with liquid nitrogen via an exterior bulk tank and vacuum-jacketed piping, are installed.
-Three of the 5 freezers are filled with liquid nitrogen; others will be filled and put to use as needed.
-With the assistance of Museum Science graduate students hired with NSF funds, the process of inventorying the collection, re-labeling vials (as needed), transferring samples to new boxes, and installing them into the LN freezers begins.
+January 2016: Five Taylor-WhartonTM LABS freezers, supplied with liquid nitrogen via an exterior bulk tank and vacuum-jacketed piping, were installed.
+Initially, three of the 5 freezers were filled with liquid nitrogen, with others filled and put to use as needed.
+With the assistance of Museum Science graduate students hired with NSF funds, the process of inventorying the collection, re-labeling vials (as needed), transferring samples to new boxes, and installing them into the LN freezers began.

-June 2016: More than 20,000 samples are fully processed (sorted, labeled, inventoried, and cell boxed) and placed in the LN freezers.
-More than 50,000 additional vials are in various stages of processing.
-Student Assistant Taylor Soniat begins a study to determine degradation of DNA in frozen liver samples collected over a 30-year period.
+June 2016: At this point, more than 20,000 samples were fully processed (sorted, labeled, inventoried, and cell boxed) and placed in the LN freezers.
+More than 50,000 additional vials were in various stages of processing.
+Student Assistant Taylor Soniat began a study to determine degradation of DNA in frozen liver samples collected over a 30-year period.

-May 2017: More than 72,000 samples are fully processed and installed into the LN freezers.
-The entire Radioactive Collection of 13,922 samples are processed and installed into the 20K LN freezer designated exclusively for that collection.
-All holotype and symbiotype (host species of new virus strains) tissue samples are identified, consolidated in color-coded and labeled boxes, and house in a designated rack and freezer for security purposes.
-Taylor Soniat completed his study of DNA quality and presented his results at the February meeting of the Texas Society of Mammalogists, and will also present his study at the meeting of the Society for the Preservation of Natural History Collections in June.
+May 2017: More than 72,000 samples were fully processed and installed into the LN freezers.
+The entire Radioactive Collection of 13,922 samples was processed and installed into the 20K LN freezer designated exclusively for that collection.
+All holotype and symbiotype (host species of new virus strains) tissue samples were identified, consolidated in color-coded and labeled boxes, and housed in a designated rack and freezer for security purposes.
+Taylor Soniat completed his study of DNA quality and presented his results at the meetings of the Texas Society of Mammalogists and Society for the Preservation of Natural History Collections.

-July 2018: More than 229,000 samples are fully processed and installed into the five LN freezers.
-More than 54,000 additional samples are processed but require transfer to steel boxes and inventory updates before being transferred to LN.
-All known virus-positive samples are identified in the NSRL internal database and on tissue box labels.
-All GenBank accession numbers associated with GRC samples are downloaded from GenBank and entered into the NSRL's internal database.
+July 2018: By this date, a total of more than 229,000 samples were fully processed and installed into the five LN freezers.
+More than 54,000 additional samples were processed but required transfer to steel boxes and inventory updates before being transferred to LN.
+All known virus-positive samples were identified in the NSRL internal database and on tissue box labels.
+All GenBank accession numbers associated with GRC samples were downloaded from GenBank and entered into the NSRL's internal database.

-May 2019: The NSF-funded project is complete.
-A total of 292,751 samples, comprised of those previously housed in -80C mechanical freezers as well as new samples accessioned over the course of the grant period, have been installed in liquid nitrogen freezers.
-Nearly all available LN freezer space is now occupied (4 of 5 freezers are full), but space for ~12,000 samples has been reserved in the fifth freezer to allow for continued growth of the collection.
-Due to space restrictions, the decision was made to retain ~36,000 samples (the oldest samples in the GRC) in -80C freezers, but they are fully processed and ready to move to liquid nitrogen freezers when space becomes available.
-Piping has been installed to accommodate one additional freezer when funds become available for that purchase, and the NSRL is actively seeking funding sources to further expand the LN system.
+May 2019: The NSF-funded project was completed.
+A total of 292,751 samples, comprised of those previously housed in -80C mechanical freezers as well as new samples accessioned over the course of the grant period, were installed in liquid nitrogen freezers.
+At that time, nearly all available LN freezer space was occupied (4 of 5 freezers were full), but space for ~12,000 samples had been reserved in the fifth freezer to allow for continued growth of the collection.
+Due to space restrictions, the decision was made to retain ~36,000 samples (the oldest samples in the GRC) in -80C freezers, but they were fully processed and ready to move to liquid nitrogen freezers when space becomes available.
+Piping was installed to accommodate one additional freezer when funds become available for that purchase, and the NSRL is actively seeking funding sources to further expand the LN system.

 Over the course of the grant period, 9 graduate students (7 Museum Science and 2 Biological Science) received training and experience in the GRC while contributing a total of 8,643 hours of effort toward processing, inventorying, databasing, and installing samples.

-A Museum exhibit funded in part by the NSF grant, entitled "Frozen in Time," is scheduled to open in Fall 2019.
-The exhibit will feature the history of the NSRL's GRC, including the NSF project, and will highlight the value of genetic resource collections to science and society.
+A Museum exhibit funded in part by the NSF grant, entitled "Frozen in Time," was developed and open to the public October 2019 to January 2020.
+The exhibit featureed the history of the NSRL's GRC, including the NSF project, and highlighted the value of genetic resource collections to science and society.